-The experiment was conducted in a four-sided CAVE-like environment with three walls and the floor as projection surfaces.
-The floor area of the environment was 4.20 by 3.15 meters.
-Three projectors of type Optoma EH320USTi and one Optoma GT1080e were used to project rendered virtual imagery, each providing a resolution of 1920 × 1080 at a refresh rate of 120 Hz.
-All projectors supported synchronized stereoscopic display.
-Participants wore shutter glasses of type Optoma ZF2300.
-A six degrees of freedom rigid body target with passive markers was attached to the shutter glasses to track their position and orientation within the environment at 60 Hz using a 7-camera ARTTRACK2 optical tracking system.
-The voice of the virtual guides was presented to participants via noisecanceling headphones of type Bose QuietComfort 25, with a compatible Bluetooth receiver to make them wireless.
+The experiment was conducted in a CAVE environment with a scope of around 13 m^2 and three walls as well as the floor as projection surfaces.
+Four projectors were used to project rendered virtual imagery, each providing a resolution of 1920×1080 at a refresh rate of 120 Hz.
+In order to experience stereoscopic content, participants wore shutter glasses that were equipped with passive markers to track the user's position and orientation within the environment.
+The voice of the virtual guides was presented to participants via wireless noise-canceling headphones.
 Hence, participants were not restricted in their movement and were able to walk around virtual objects in the CAVE freely.
-Figure 1a shows the experimental setup.
+Fig. 2(a) shows the experimental setup.

-For our case study, we presented four episodes of the Apollo 11 mission, for which we used different models of a scaled-down Saturn V rocket with a launch pad, the interior of the Columbia command module, a scale model of the lunar module, and the moon surface with the American flag as well as scientific experiments (see Figures 1c to 1f).
-All of the shown virtual models are of historical relevance and both originals and physical replicas are currently on display at museums across the U.S., including the National Air and Space Museum and the Kennedy Space Center.
+In our case study, we presented four episodes of the Apollo 11 mission, for which we used different models of a scaleddown Saturn V rocket with a launch pad, the interior of the Columbia command module, a scale model of the lunar module, and the moon surface with the American flag as well as scientific experiments (see Fig. 2(c)-(f)).
 If available, original footage such as a 3D scan of the command module and NASA photographs of the lunar surface was used in order to build detailed models.

-We created four versions of the IVA used in the experiment (see Figure 1b):
+We created four versions of the VA used in the experiment (see Fig. 2(b)):

-- EC: The Embodied thematically Close character was modeled as an astronaut with a space suit.
-The astronaut's face was generated using original footage of Neil Armstrong. - EG: The Embodied more Generic virtual character was designed to match a caucasian museum guide wearing a shirt and dress pants.
+- 1. The embodied thematically close character was modeled as an astronaut with a space suit.
+The astronaut's face was generated using original footage of Neil Armstrong. - 2.
+The embodied more generic virtual character was designed to match a museum guide wearing a shirt and dress pants.
 In order to prevent any preference towards one of the guides due to sympathy, we used similar basic facial characteristics for the civilian guide.
-However, variations of the textures, facial hair and general hair style were made to ensure that the civilian and the astronaut were not perceived as the same person. - DC: The Disembodied voice of the thematically Close astronaut character was identical to that condition except for the visual feedback of the agent. - DG: The Disembodied voice of the more Generic character matched the embodied condition except for the visual feedback.
+However, variations of the textures, facial hair and general hair style were made to ensure that the civilian and the astronaut were not perceived as the same person. - The disembodied voice of the thematically close astronaut character was identical to that condition except for the visual feedback of the agent. - 4.
+The disembodied voice of the more generic character matched the embodied condition except for the visual feedback.